 To put it bluntly, if you choose your new office chair poorly your body and your health will end up paying the repercussions for years to come.

-This article addresses the question “what is the best type of office chair for herniated discs?”
-If you want to learn about our top picks and budget picks for chairs which help cope with back pain, check out our guide here.
+Whilst this article addresses the question “what is the best type of office chair for herniated discs?” – here too is our top and budget picks for chairs that help cope with back pain.

-What to look for in the best office chairs to right herniated discs?
+What features to look for in office chairs designed for herniated discs?

 The way we sit on chairs (especially poorly made ones) is anything but conducive to good posture.
 Either our back is too straight, we pitch too far forward, or our bodies just don’t fit the way the chair was made – causing us to use it in ways it wasn’t designed to be used.